forticulous/DS4Manager/README.md

 # DS4Manager
-Controller as virtual mouse
+Lets you use ds4 game controller as a virtual mouse

-uses virtual hid device: unbit/foohid
+Needs virtual hid device kext installed: unbit/foohid